c-w/github-data-challenge-2014/ReadMe.md

 over.
 Due to computing equipment constraints, we unfortunately had to reduce this data-set further: we used a random selection of 8000 avatars from our data-set to create the final eigenface decomposition visualization.
 (Doing data-science on a Samsung Chromebook...
 It's not fun.)
+However, the eigenfaces our approach managed to infer looked fairly stable past a data-set size of about 1000 avatars, so we are confident that the results we present in the visualization above are representative of the entire population of GitHub user-avatars.

 ## Dependencies